- Chart

 Total Addressable Market (TAM)

-The total addressable market for banking services in the US is substantial, encompassing trillions of dollars in deposits and loans.
-Old National Bancorp's TAM is focused on its operational footprint, primarily the Midwest, where it competes for a share of commercial, consumer, and wealth management needs within its specific markets.
-Its positioning is to capture a significant portion of this regional TAM through organic growth and strategic acquisitions.
+The TAM for banking services in the U.S. is vast, encompassing trillions of dollars in deposits and loans.
+Old National Bancorp operates within a more defined regional TAM, focusing on the Midwest states.
+It aims to capture a significant share of the commercial, consumer, and wealth management needs within its current and expanding geographic footprint.
+Its strategy involves both organic growth and strategic acquisitions to increase its penetration within this TAM.

 Upturn SWOT Analysis